rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    NOTE: Events provide input into the function.

 0. Click Test.
-If no input data has been defined, the <strong>Input test event form</strong> appears.
+If no input data has been defined, the <strong>Input test event form</strong> appears in a pop-up.

    The default data that appears is from the Hello World sample event template.
 But there are others: